By Lee Foster

 Here are installations to consider year round, but especially in the Holiday period.

 Pier 14, East of the Ferry Building

 Pier 14 is the first large public pier east of the Ferry Building, only a short walk.
 This pier has been rebuilt as a pedestrian walkway and can be considered your finest and first place at which to enjoy light art in San Francisco.
-From the end of this pier, starting January 30, 2016, you will see again the wonderful illumination of the Bay Bridge.
+From the end of this pier, you can see up close the wonderful illumination of the Bay Bridge.

 However, during the holiday period, you can stand at the end of this pier and look back at the San Francisco skyline.
 In the Holiday period, the Embarcadero Center Buildings are lit up with lights like boxy Christmas gifts.

-The Bay Lights, on the San Francisco-Oakland Bay Bridge, Yesterday and Tomorrow
+The Bay Lights, on the San Francisco-Oakland Bay Bridge

 Leo Villareal set a high bar for competing light artists when he had both the ingenuity and the political clout to set up a Bay Bridge light display that became a locals and visitor favorite.
-Walk out on Pier 14 (after January 30, 2016) to witness a parallel to this original and audacious lighting masterpiece, a tour de force.
+Walk out on Pier 14 to witness a parallel to this original and audacious lighting masterpiece, a tour de force.